 Students who require carer assistance

-The Disability Service can assist in facilitating the provision of care support on campus for students who require personal care.
-The Disability Service can help with things like facilitating car parking for personal care on campus, assistance scheduling class times to allow provision of care, and help with access to facilities on campus for supported personal care.
+The Access and Inclusion Service can assist in facilitating the provision of care support on campus for students who require personal care.
+The Access and Inclusion Service can help in areas such as facilitating car parking for personal care on campus, assistance scheduling class times to allow provision of care, and help with access to facilities on campus for supported personal care.

 Staff who are carers